 You have no items in your shopping cart.

-How to minimise plastic waste in your salon
+How to reduce plastic waste in your hairdressing salon

 Plastic is a particularly tricky material and so can be incredibly problematic for both people and the environment.
 It is important to make sure it gets recycled or disposed of properly.
-Read our article The problem with plastic to understand why.
-In this article, you will learn about how your business can minimise the amount of plastic waste you generate to begin with.
+In this article, we're giving you our top tips for reducing plastic waste in your hairdressing business, so that you can reduce your salon's environmental footprint.

 Let’s start by looking at a couple alternative materials: glass and paper.

-Glass.
-Beauty brands (e.g. Nivea) have in the past sat down and conducted what is called a Life Cycle Assessment (LCA) of the packaging for their products.
+In the past, beauty brands (like Nivea) have sat down and conducted what is called a Life Cycle Assessment (LCA) of the packaging for their products.
 They often came to the same conclusion: plastic is better.
 The reason is partly to do with the amount of energy that is required to produce glass which is much higher than that for plastic.
-The first two minutes of the video below will give you an idea of how glass is made:

-Bulk.
-Another approach to reducing the need for plastic packing is by buying in bulk.
+Another approach to reducing the need for plastic in your hairdressing business is by buying in bulk.
 Products that come in larger quantities actually reduce the packaging to product ratio.
 In other words, a 10L container of product uses less plastic (for packaging) than the same amount of product contained within 40 250mL bottles.
 As a bonus, bulk is often cheaper!

-Refills.
-There are many refills schemes now available around the world and these eliminate the need for single use plastic.
-The UK in particular is absolutely brimming with them.
+There are many refills schemes now available around the world and these eliminate the need for single use plastic!
 You can find refills for all sorts of products these days from dry food, cleaning products and, you guess right, beauty products.
-Often these are sold in dedicated zero waste or refills shops but more and more businesses have refill stations to augment their offerings.
+Often these are sold in dedicated zero waste or refills shops but more and more businesses have refill stations to augment their offerings, and your salon could too!
+Not only can you reduce your business' plastic waste, but you could also have a positive impact on your clients' plastic footprint.

-Recycling.
-Last but not least we come to recycling and the first point to be made here is that it is most important to start with trying to reduce and reuse plastic consumption before we look to find ways to recycle it.
+Last but not least, we come to recycling!
+The first point to be made here is that it is most important to start with trying to reduce and reuse plastic before we look to find ways to recycle it.
 That said, purchasing products made with recycled plastic is not a bad thing, especially when these are then recycled again.
 Or better yet used again!

 Recycle Now is a tool for understanding how to recycle items by material and location.
-This is especially useful for plastics as there are so many types and therefore also many challenges with recycling.
-Click on any of the items below to learn what households or businesses can do with them.
+This is especially useful for plastics as there are so many types and therefore also many challenges with recycling!
+Whilst this is only for household plastic waste, it can help give you a better understanding of plastic recycling.

 This article was written for Green Salon Collective by MeetthefiveRs